vamsiramakrishnan/BehavioralCloning/README.md

 # BehavioralCloning
 Tutorial for building a model that generates steering angle based on image input.
 A brief summary of the workflow.
 ## Getting around the repo
+* Model_Preprocessing.ipynb is the scratchpad that was used to try and experiment with building the model.It helps us extract and preprocess information and combine it.
+* Model.py is the Keras Model that contains
+    * Model
+    * Image Aug Generators
+* It obtains data from complete_data.csv which contains the sum total of all images , steering angles and their paths.
+* The data is obatined by running the simulator / stock data given by udacity itself.
+### Data/File Structure
+* The data is of the format ** Drive_Log.csv** which contains the path information where the images are sampled from the video and the actual images are stored in **IMG**.
+Each image is timestamped.

 ## Summary of Steps
 ### Exploratory Visualization of Dataset